Fun Things to do in Lightning Ridge

 Red Car Door Tour

-We started with the Red Car Door Tour, and this was probably our favourite of the town tours if you only have the time or inclination for one this should be it.
-We feel it covers the most impressive sites in town.
+We started with the Red Car Doors, and this was probably our favourite of the those on offer.
+If you only have the time or inclination for one this should be it.
+We feel it covers the most impressive sites.

 Built from bottles and rocks – you can book a stay in Ridge Castle if you like.